Rules of origin: World Trade Organization

-The WTO is administering the Agreement on Rules of Origin.
+The World Trade Organization (WTO) is administering the Agreement on Rules of Origin.
 It holds committees on Rules of Origin.
 Although most of the work at the WTO concern non-preferential rules of origin, the current initiative on rules of origin for LDCs is an important work that the WTO is carrying on.
 It requires the Members which commit under the Ministerial Declarations to submit notifications regarding their rules of origin in preferential treatment for LDCs.
 The WTO webpage on non-preferential rules of origin provides an archive of documents relating to non-preferential rules of origin in Members.
 It also provide a database on preferential rules of origin notified under the LDC initiative.

 Besides, the WTO's new Trade Facilitation Agreement also provides new benchmarks for the customs-related aspects in implementing rules of origin.
 For instance, Article of this agreement provides that each member shall issue an advance ruling on the origin of goods "in a reasonable, time-bound manner to the applicant that has submitted a written request containing all necessary information".